ryandash/Convert-and-Move-Anime/README.md

   - [FFmpeg](https://ffmpeg.org/download.html)
   - [Python](https://www.python.org/downloads/)
   - Anime4k shaders can be downloaded from repository or directly from [Anime4k](https://github.com/bloc97/Anime4K) (Shaders in repository are the original anime4k shaders merged together into 1 file for each mode for simplicity)

+## Instructions:
+1. Clone Repository
+2. Move autoconvert.bat and new_anime_name_directory.py into Documents folder
+3. Get vapoursynth portable into Documents folder
+4. Get all plugins extracting vsmlrt-windows-x64-tensorrt into vs-plugins folder and moving the dll files for LSMASHSource, libvs_placebol, and vs-miscfilter into vs-plugins folder
+5. Move encode 4k 48fps.vpy script into vapoursynth-portable folder
+6. Download ffmpeg and extract bin folder to vapoursynth-portable folder
+7. Download and install python
+8. Run `pip install anitopy` in command line
+10. Download an anime into your downloads folder
+11. Add environemnt path variable UserDirectory=%UserProfile%
+12. Run autoconvert.bat